Frequently Asked Questions

 – Race submissions without supporting GPS data synced via Garmin or Strava will not be eligible for awards

 – Race efforts on courses with a negative net elevation loss > 1% per mile will be disqualified.
-(So for 5k, make sure you finishline isn’t more than 150-ish feet below your start.)
+(So for a 1 mile race, make sure your finishline isn’t more than 50-ish feet below your start.)

 – Participants must be 13 or older to register a VDOT account